ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

-# **External Dependency Quality declaration** `rti-connext-dds-5.3.1`
+# **External Dependency Quality declaration** `RTI-Connext-DDS`

-This document is a declaration of software quality for the `RTI-Connect-DDS` external dependency, based on the guidelines in [REP-2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst).
+This document is a declaration of software quality for the `RTI-Connext-DDS` external dependency, based on the guidelines in [REP-2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst).

 As stated in their core documentation, *RTI® Connext® DDS solutions provide a flexible connectivity software framework for integrating data sources of all types (...)
 It connects data within applications as well as across devices, systems and networks. _Connext DDS_ also delivers large data sets with microsecond performance and granular quality-of-service control.*

-This Quality Declaration claims that the external dependency `RTI-Connect-DDS` is in the Quality Level 4 category.
+This Quality Declaration claims that the external dependency `RTI-Connext-DDS` is in the Quality Level 4 category.

 Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 4 in REP-2004](https://www.ros.org/reps/rep-2004.html).

 ## Summary
-The `rti-connext-dds-5.3.1` software meets most of the standards defined for Quality Level 1 defined for ROS2 packages, this includes, but not limited to, broad documentation related to the API of the software and testing of the main features of the software.
+The `RTI-Connext-DDS` software meets most of the standards defined for Quality Level 1 defined for ROS2 packages, this includes, but not limited to, broad documentation related to the API of the software and testing of the main features of the software.

 As this package is not open-source, many policies related to quality control are not openly documented.
 For example, it is difficult to find information relating to its versioning policy.
 For ROS 2 distributions, packages may need to rely on strict versions, like `5.3.1`, to ensure API/ABI stability.